theomotola/Agile-Development-with-Azure/README.md

 # Agile Development with Azure: Build, Test, Deploy and Operationalize a Machine Learning Project
 ## Introduction

-This project will start with creating a scaffolding to assist in performing Continuous Integration and Continuous Delivery.
-And then it will use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
-Lastly, we will integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.
+In this project, I will build a Github repository from scratch and create a scaffolding that will assist me in performing both Continuous Integration and Continuous Delivery.
+I'll use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
+Next, I'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

 ## Project Plan